-• This page, Statement of the justices on the Model Jury Instructions on Homicide, is offered by
+• This page, Statement of the Justices on the Model Jury Instructions on Homicide, is offered by

 • Massachusetts Court System

-Statement of the justices on the Model Jury Instructions on Homicide
+Statement of the Justices on the Model Jury Instructions on Homicide

-The Justices of the Supreme Judicial Court approve the use of the 2018 Model Jury Instructions on Homicide (Instructions) in place of the instructions issued in March, 2013.
+The Justices of the Supreme Judicial Court approve the use of the 2026 Model Jury Instructions on Homicide (Instructions) in place of the instructions issued in 2018.

-Statement of the justices
+Statement of the Justices

 We recommend that the judge use the language of these Instructions, unless a different instruction would more accurately reflect new developments in the law or would better describe the law in light of the particular facts in a case.
 We further recommend that the judge provide jurors with a written copy of the judge's final instructions if available, or with an audio recording, or both.

 The Instructions are not intended to be a comprehensive statement of the law of homicide.
-We recognize that these Instructions are unlikely to be the final word and will evolve with new developments in homicide jurisprudence and the experience of judges giving the Instructions.
+We recognize that these Instructions are unlikely to be the final word and will continue to evolve with new developments in homicide jurisprudence and the experience of judges giving the Instructions.

 Help Us Improve Mass.gov with your feedback